afonsodelgado/Essence/src/vs/workbench/parts/welcome/walkThrough/electron-browser/editor/vs_code_editor_walkthrough.md

 ## Interactive Editor Playground
-The core editor in VS Code is packed with features.
+The core editor in Essence is packed with features.
 This page highlights a number of them and lets you interactively try them out through the use of a number of embedded editors.
-For full details on the editor features for VS Code and more head over to our [documentation](command:workbench.action.openDocumentationUrl).
+For full details on the editor features for Essence and more head over to our [documentation](command:workbench.action.openDocumentationUrl).

 * [Multi-cursor Editing](#multi-cursor-editing) - block selection, select all occurrences, add additional cursors and more
 * [IntelliSense](#intellisense) - get code assistance and parameter suggestions for your code and external modules.